 Step 1 - Understand What You Need

 When you or a loved one are finally ready for help, it can be tempting to pick up the phone and sign up for the first rehab clinic you can find.
-But, choosing the wrong provider early on, might mean drawing the wrong conclusions about recovery, and what's possible for your future.
+But considering first, what your treatment needs truly are, can help you pay for rehab just once, and not twice.

 - Do you need all three stages of treatment, detox > rehab > aftercare?
 (Be honest).